UK Employee-First Support • Plain English • Evidence-led

 1) I never received a written employment contract.
 Do I still have rights?

 Yes.
 Rights can exist without a signed contract.
-Terms can be implied from your offer email, payslips, rotas, policies, and how work operated in practice.
+Terms can be implied from your offer email, payslips, rotas, policies, and how the job worked in practice.

 2) My employer changed my hours/shifts suddenly.
 Is that legal?

-It depends on your contract, any flexibility clause, and whether the change was reasonable and discussed.
-Sudden changes may be a breach of contract or evidence of unfair treatment.
+It depends on your contract wording, any flexibility clause, and whether the change was reasonable and discussed.
+Sudden changes can be a breach of contract or evidence of unfair treatment.

 3) My pay was reduced without my agreement.
 What can I do?